jugnutoken/Jenkins-CI-CD-With-GitHub-Integration/README.md

 <h2> Project Overview: </h2>
 <p>"The Jenkins CI/CD with GitHub Integration project is all about making software development easier.
 It sets up a system where the computer does a lot of the work for us, making everything faster, more reliable, and helping teams work together better.

-By connecting Jenkins with GitHub, the project makes it easy to check our code, test it automatically, and put it where it needs to go without any hiccups." </p>
+By connecting Jenkins with GitHub, the project makes it easy to check our code, test it aautomatically, and put it where it needs to go without any hiccups." </p>

 <h2>Key Features:</h2>